Behavioural change with serious games

 5. Social environment

-In a 12-week adventure, players must complete as many daily challenges as possible.
+In a 12-week adventure, players complete as many daily challenges as possible.
 Points and badges serve as in-game progress rewards.
-Physical rewards, such as a free (healthy) food box from the local supermarket, are also given away in the game.
+You can also win physical rewards, such as a healthy food box from the local supermarket.

-You don’t go on the adventure alone.
-Together with a colleague, and a buddy from outside the company, you will play the game.
-By working together, the players keep each other motivated and keep coming back every day.
+You’re not alone on this adventure.
+You play the game with a colleague and a buddy outside your company.
+By working together, the players keep each other motivated and return daily.

-The game has a combination of refreshing content and challenges, appropriate rewards, insight into your progress and working together with your buddies.
-This makes the game interesting to play.
-Therefore, players are exposed to the desired behavioural change for a longer period of time.
-This way, greenhabit ensures a healthier lifestyle in an exciting way.
+The game has a combination of teamwork, refreshing content and challenges, appropriate rewards and insight into your progress.
+This makes the game interesting to play, exposing players to the desired behavioural change for a longer period.
+This way, Greenhabit excitingly ensures a healthier lifestyle.

 Let’s play!

 A well-developed serious game is the perfect way to realize behavioural change.
-It can be applied in an infinite number of fields.
-Think of healthcare, education or sustainable projects.
+It can be applied in an infinite number of fields, like healthcare, education or sustainable projects.

-Do you want to know more about the possibilities of serious games?
-Let’s discuss what serious games can do for you.
+Do you want to know more about the possibilities of serious games and gamification?
+Let’s discuss how we can help.